moff4/Puncher/README.md

 1st arg - link to data
 2nd - iotype

+#### 31. call
+push current address to stack and jmp to addr (1st arg)

+#### 32.return
+1st arg - link to cell which value will be pushed to stack as result 2st arg - link to cell with value == return address

 #### Types of input and output data
 0) unsigned int (dec)